Fife/misc-projects/README.md

 This is a peice of software that takes the ouput of the jamulus traffic data file and does some analytical analysis of traffic, and shows some general statistics over a specified date range.
 Not quite finished yet.
 Currently it identifies unique users and jam sessions and totals them up, but there are bugs in getting correct time totals.
+Started in Summer 2020

 ## TODO:
 1. Fix time bug, hours are not calculating corrently when jam times go past midnight